 Georgia Places a Statute of Limitations on Truck Accident Lawsuits

-It’s important for you to know that per O.C.G.A. § 9-3-33, you generally have two years to file a lawsuit against a trucking company.
+It’s important for you to know that per O.C.G.A. § 9-3-33, you generally have two years to file a personal injury lawsuit against a trucking company.
 However, if the truck was owned and operated by the city of Lawrenceville, you only have six months to file your case, as explained by O.C.G.A. § 36-33-5.

-If your case is not filed within the state’s statute of limitations, you could forfeit the right to recover compensation for your losses.
+If your case is not filed within the state’s statute of limitations, you could forfeit the right to recover fair compensation for your losses.
 When our team handles your case, we will make sure you meet all the state’s deadlines.

-We Offer Help on a Contingency-fee Basis
+We Offer Help on a Contingency-Fee Basis

 Kaine Law understands that truck accidents can result in a range of expenses.
 We believe that you should not have to make sacrifices to afford legal help.
 Our personal injury team works on a contingency-fee basis.

-- You do not pay us anything unless we resolve your truck accident case.
+You do not pay us anything unless we resolve your truck accident case.

 - You do not pay your Lawrenceville truck accident lawyer to get started on your case.